 You can train poor women in India and teach them valuable sewing skills.
 Your gift of $100 will provide a woman with her own sewing machine, allowing her to earn a living and support her family.

-In India, more than 50 percent of women are illiterate.
+In India, about 47 percent of rural women are illiterate.
 Living in poverty with a limited education greatly hinders these women from finding quality jobs to support their families.
 They are often at risk of being trapped in dehumanizing professions (like the sex trade) in order to feed their children.

 You can empower poor women in slum areas and rural villages with valuable sewing skills and a sewing machine so they can earn a respectable living and help their families.
 The women will attend a tailoring school and receive six months of training, where they will develop their sewing skills and learn about basic business practices.
 Once a woman graduates from the tailoring program, she will receive her own treadle (foot powered) sewing machine.
 She will be able to start her own tailoring business from home and earn a daily income that can provide food and basic necessities for her whole family.